edgarpf/aws-cda-tips/README.md

 - Multi-Object Delete can be used to delete a large number of objects.

 - Parts of a multi-part upload will not be completed until the "complete" request has been called which puts all the parts of the file together.

+- The object creation REST APIs provide a request header, x-amz-server-side-encryption that you can use to request server-side encryption.

 - S3 object key names are stored lexicographically.